 As parents, you can set rules about the manners of your child at school or issues related to his safety.
 But not allowing your child to choose the clothes she wants to wear or which musical instrument she wants to learn, is inappropriate and unreasonable as a parent.

-You have rules for everything under the roof
+2. You have rules for everything under the roof

 It is not the number of rules that determine your success in disciplining your child.
 Set fewer limits and ensure that they are followed consistently.
 Do not take away the joy of their childhood by burdening them with too many rules.
 Choose to enforce only those rules that affect the long-term well being of your child.

-You use threatening to control your children
+3. You use threats to control your children

 Do not use empty threats that provoke your children to misbehave.
 Do not say things like ‘I will throw you out of the house’ or ‘I will throw away your toys in the garbage bag’.
 If your child agrees to it, then you have no option but to back down.
 Think twice about the consequences of your actions before you decide to spell them out.

-You do not put in time for your children
+4. You do not put in time for your children

 When you give a tough task to your kid, do not order them to complete it on time.
 Instead, good parenting involves putting in more time for your children and working along with them.
 Spending time with your children is necessary as it fosters trusts and helps you understand them better.

-Obey commands without questioning
+5. Obey commands without questioning

-Your child doesn’t share anything with you
+6. Your child doesn’t share anything with you

 Parents who are too strict create an environment where their children are not comfortable in sharing their problems with the parents.

-Your children don’t have downtime
+7. Your children don’t have downtime

 You have packed your child’s schedule with too many activities and daily chores, and your child has no time to play or relax.
-As parents, we might be anxious to raise successful children.
+As parents, we might be often anxious about raising successful children.
 But we must also allow them to follow their interests and passions.

-You are always monitoring the kids
+8. You are always monitoring the kids

-Your kids are scared to show their report cards
+9. Your kids are scared to show their report cards

-You set your expectations clearly and punish your child if he scores lower grades than what you had expected.
+You set your expectations clearly, and punish your child if he scores lower grades than what you had targeted.
 Thus, your kids might be scared to show their report card to you.

 Your level of strictness plays a vital role in the all-round development of the children and has lasting effects on them.
-While being too easy with children makes them think that they have the freedom to do whatever they want to, being extremely strict is also equally harmful to them.
+While being too easy with children makes them think that they have the freedom to do whatever they want to, being extremely strict can be equally harmful to them.